laurentkeller/anttrackingUNIL/readme.md

 ### Without cmake:

 1. Download and unzip or clone the repository content (anttrackingUNIL-master.zip file)
-2. Create a folder which will hold all executables files (the full path to that folder is later referred to as 'executable_path')
+2. Create a folder which will hold all executables files (the full path to that folder is later referred to as `build`)
 3. Open a command window and navigate to the anttrackingUNIL-master folder

 #### Installation of main analysis programs